 |Persian New Year||Tibetan New Year||Vietnamese New Year|

-Apart from these there are three more observances should have special mention.
-These are –
+Apart from these observances there are three more observances which are considered holy and deserve a special mention.